John Warren Davis (judge): New Jersey Senate

+United States Attorney

+After Wilson was elected president of the United States in 1912, he appointed Davis as United States Attorney for the District of New Jersey.
+At the time, New Jersey was the preferred state of legal incorporation for many national corporations, meaning that his office had jurisdiction over many nationally significant cases and was one of the most powerful within the United States Department of Justice.

+As the top federal prosecutor in the state, Davis secured a $200,000 fine against the Central Railroad of New Jersey for violations of rebate laws, which was the largest ever paid at that time for railroad rebates.
+He also secured a $100,000 fine against the Lehigh Coal and Navigation Company for solicit and accepting rebates.
+He also prosecuted sixteen burglars (known as "yeggmen") for robberies of federal post offices in a single year.

 Federal judicial service

+District Court for the District of New Jersey

-Davis was nominated by President Woodrow Wilson on May 6, 1916, to the United States District Court for the District of New Jersey, to a new seat authorized by 39 Stat.
+On May 6, 1916, Wilson nominated Davis to the United States District Court for the District of New Jersey, to a new seat authorized by 39 Stat.
 48. He was confirmed by the United States Senate on May 15, 1916, and received his commission the same day.
 His service terminated on June 12, 1920, due to his elevation to the Third Circuit.

+Court of Appeals for the Third Circuit

 Davis was nominated by President Wilson on May 28, 1920, to a seat on the United States Court of Appeals for the Third Circuit vacated by Judge Thomas Griffith Haight.
 He was confirmed by the Senate on June 2, 1920, and received his commission the same day.
 He was a member of the Conference of Senior Circuit Judges (now the Judicial Conference of the United States) in 1938.
 He assumed senior status on April 15, 1939, in response to the Fox scandal, and was inactive during his entire period of senior service.
 His service terminated on November 24, 1941, due to his resignation, thus relinquishing his lifetime salary to which he would otherwise have been entitled.